Agenti-Code/llm-warehousing-npm/README.md

 # LLM Warehouse (TypeScript/Node.js)

-🏠 **Auto-capture OpenAI LLM calls for warehousing**
+🏠 **Auto-capture OpenAI and Vercel AI SDK calls for warehousing**

-A lightweight TypeScript/Node.js library that automatically logs all your OpenAI API calls to your LLM warehouse backend.
+A lightweight TypeScript/Node.js library that automatically logs all your OpenAI and Vercel AI SDK calls to your LLM warehouse backend.

 ## 🚀 Quick Start